orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-URLs have developer caches, in case the original domain goes down/no longer works. ; publish those cashes optionally, by default yes/no?
+URLs have developer caches, in case the original domain goes down/no longer works. ; publish those cashes optionally, by default yes/no?.
+Require cache for publishing for when the direct one fails at runtime.
+(Can be skipped)

 ---